-Some distributed generation projects submitted into the Adjustable Block Program Illinois Shines may involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the initial publication of consumer protection requirements.
+Some distributed generation projects submitted into Illinois Shines may involve marketing, sales, disclosures, contracts, and other arrangements that were completed prior to the initial publication of consumer protection requirements.
 In such cases, the Marketing Guidelines released December 27, 2018, shall apply.
-The Marketing Guidelines dated December 27, 2018, provide information about the compliance pathway for distributed generation projects fully or partially completed before the publication of the initial Illinois Shines ABP consumer protection requirements.
+The Marketing Guidelines dated December 27, 2018, provide information about the compliance pathway for distributed generation projects fully or partially completed before the publication of the initial Illinois Shines consumer protection requirements.